realworldocaml/book/en/concurrent-programming-with-async.md

 - `textwrap`, a library for wrapping long lines.
 We'll use this for printing out our results.
-- `uri`, a library for handling URI's, or "Uniform Resource Identifiers", of which HTTP URL's are an example.
+- `uri`, a library for handling URIs, or "Uniform Resource Identifiers", of which HTTP URL's are an example.
 - `yojson`, a JSON parsing library that was described in [xref](#handling-json-data)